128technology/docs/docs/intro_upgrade_considerations.md

 #### Stricter validations have been added to InterfaceRedundancyCheck:

 When configuring redundant interfaces, **all** configured fields must be identical.
 This requirement was loosely enforced prior to version 5.3 through configuration checks, and allowed invalid configurations to be accepted.
-With the stricter checks in version 5.3, errors may appear in previously valid configurations.
-These configurations should be updated immediately after upgrade to ensure correct operation of the redundant interfaces during failover.
+Stricter checks have been added in version 5.3, causing errors to appear in previously valid configurations.
+To avoid any configuration issues, it is highly recommended to correct the errors **as well as perform a manual comparison of the redundant interfaces** immediately after upgrade to ensure correct operation during failover.

 #### Committing changes to a configuration during an upgrade is not permitted: